serverless/components/README.md

       lastName: ${env.LAST_NAME}
 ```

-If we take a closer look at the `serverless.yml` file we can see that our `lastName` config value depends on a variable called `LAST_NAME` that is fetched from the local environment.
-This means that we need to export this variable so that the framework can pick it up and pass it down into our `inputs`:
+If we take a closer look at the `serverless.yml` file we can see that our `lastName` config value depends on an environment variable called `LAST_NAME` which is fetched from the local environment.
+This means that we need to export this variable so that the framework can pick it up and pass it down to our `inputs`:

 ```sh
 export LAST_NAME=Doe